-One reason is the concept of "omotenashi," a word that is often translated with "hospitality," although that word falls short to encompass everything that omotenashi means.
-It's more than genuine kindness towards guests, it's also a sharp eye for detail, awareness for individual needs, and the effort to always go the extra mile.
+One reason is the concept of "omotenashi," a word that is often translated with "hospitality," although that word falls short of encompassing everything that omotenashi means.
+It's more than genuine kindness towards guests; it's also a sharp eye for detail, awareness for individual needs, and the effort always to go the extra mile.

 Another factor is that no matter how crowded it gets, in a train, for example, Japanese people always strive to "abide by the rules," which essentially means paying attention to social codes, etiquette, and manners – even if it is bothersome.

-However, this kindness is not tied to specific situations or people.
-Rather, it is an integral part of what being Japanese means.
+However, this kindness is not tied to specific situations or people in Japan.
+Instead, it is an integral part of what being Japanese means.
 It is especially visible when someone from Japan interacts with someone from a different country, but looks entirely different between two Japanese people.

 Communication between Nationalities